helenplesko/technicallogs/G99GroupProject.md

 - has a fixed sidebar which will be easy for navigating the site
 - will have to remove the layout of the images, but spacing of everything looks good
 - https://www.w3schools.com/w3css/tryw3css_templates_clothing_store.htm

 ---

+## Exploring Leaflet (Part 2)

+Learn more about the functionalities of Leaflet through tutorials

+### Prepare GitHub for Leaflet test page deployments

+1. Sign in to **GitHub**

+2. Create a **public repository** in to hold all js, css, html files.
+I called mine **leaflettest**

+3. Click on the ```Settings``` of your repository

+4. In the left sidebar, click ```Pages```

+5. Under **Branch**, click the dropdown bar and select ```main```, then click ```Save```

+6. Create .html pages with desired code

+### Tutorial 1: Quick Start Guide

+1. Navigate to the tutorial: https://leafletjs.com/examples/quick-start/

+2. Scroll down and click the example, or visit this link: https://leafletjs.com/examples/quick-start/

+3. Right-click on the screen and click ```View page source```

+4. Review the code
+	- leaflet css
+	- styling of the map size
+	- geojson of points, lines, polygons, pop ups
+	- inline styling
+	- user interaction when clicked

+5. **Copy** this code

+6. Head into the **GitHub** repository

+7. Click ```Add file``` and from the dropdown menu, click ```Create new file```

+8. **Name** your file then paste the code

+9. Click ```Commit changes...```

+10. Wait a few minutes, or until the action dot turns green

+11. Visit your html page - you should see the map deployed on the page

+12. Make customizations to the page
+	- change the map center
+	- change the coordinates of the pop up
+	- change the coordinates of the polygon
+	- change the pop up text
+	- add a title
+	- change the map size

+13. ```Save``` and ```Commit changes```, wait a few minutes, then visit your page

+14. Here is my demo: https://helenplesko.github.io/leaflettest/index.html

+### Take aways

+- The GTFS data will have to be converted to geojson so it can be used with Leaflet
+- This will require a lot of customization, so I'm not sure if this is the most efficient web solution for our group project

+---